Lymphokine-activated killer cell: Recent Advances in Enhancing Anti-Tumor Activity

+In a separate approach, researchers evaluated the effects of xanothohumol on LAK cells in vitro.
+Xanothohumol, a natural compound from hops, was proven to be effective in inhibiting cell proliferation and migration of non-small cell lung cancer in vitro while suppressing tumor growth in vivo.
+This outcome is due to xanthohumol directly inactivating the T-lymphokine activated killer cell-originated protein kinase (TOPK), a protein that plays a role in promoting tumor growth, invasion, and metastasis.
+By suppressing TOPK, xanothohumol allows for cancer cells to become more vulnerable to an immune attack, which in turn enhances the cytotoxic activity of LAK cells against tumor cells.
+Studies also depict how xanothohumol can directly bind to T-lymphokine-activated killer cell-originated protein kinase, revealing the mechanism by which it inactivates the protein.
+This discovery identifies TOPK as a primary target for xanothohumol and exemplifies how inhibiting this protein can strengthen the cytotoxic activity as LAK cells.
+The findings from this recent study ultimately suggest that merging xanothohumol with lymphokine-activated killer cell-based immunotherapy could potentially provide an even more effective approach to targeting resistant tumors.

 The use of LAK cells has been found to be helpful in treating human cells with different cancers in vitro.
 LAK cell therapy is a method that uses interleukin 2 (IL-2) to enhance the number of lymphocytes in an in vitro setting, and it has formed the foundation of many immunotherapy assays that are now in use.
 LAK cells have shown potential as a cellular agent for cancer therapy and have been utilized therapeutically in association with IL-2 for the treatment of various cancers.
 LAK cells have anticancer efficacy against homologous carcinoma cells and can grow ex vivo in the presence of IL-2.
 In melanoma and gastric cancer cells, intercellular adhesion molecule 1 (ICAM-1) antibody can significantly inhibit in vitro LAK-induced lysis of cancer cells.
 A study has shown that ICAM1 in lung cancer cells increases LAK cell-mediated tumor cell death as a new anti-tumor mechanism.
 One study uses a 4 hour chromium release assay, which is an assay used to measure the cytotoxicity of T cells and natural killer cells, to measure lysis of the fresh solid tumor cells from 10 cancer patients and found that in all 10 cancer patients the fresh autologous tumor cells were resistant to lysis by PBL with natural killer cells, but were lysed by the LAK cells.